 Feeling unwell, exhausted and overwhelmed can easily make you feel down in the dumps.
 Fatigue, frustration and resentment seem to take centre stage.
 Yet a negative mental outlook can quickly moot all the efforts of the previous four steps.

 It is scientifically proven that practicing mindfulness, joy and gratitude has the effect of turning down the volume on inflammation.
-Try to start each day with a few words of gratitude, identify celebrate the things that bring you joy in life and surround yourself with infectiously happy, positive people.
+Try to start each day with a few words of gratitude, identify and celebrate the things that bring you joy in life and surround yourself with infectiously happy, positive people.

 Want more help?
 You can contact me for some 1:1 person-centred health coaching ❤️